The Power of Small

 Still, many who run small foundations say there are limits to what they can accomplish alone, so if they want to tackle more complex problems, they team up with others.

-FEEDING HUNGRY MINDS Jacki Zehner with schoolchildren in Vietnam getting a meal from the American Red Cross, which her foundation supports
+Jacquelyn and Gregory Zehner Foundation with schoolchildren in Vietnam getting a meal from the American Red Cross, which her foundation supports

 Take Roxanne Cason, whose Cason Family Foundation funds less than $150,000 in initiatives annually.
 She recently collaborated with a group of students at the Humphrey School of Public Affairs at the University of Minnesota to develop a financial tool to help garbage pickers in developing countries determine what kind of recyclable materials or other waste is most needed on the market and where they can get a fair price.
 A pilot program in Cairo was successful, she says, and the tool is now being translated into Spanish and Portuguese.
 Alone, she says, she would have accomplished only a fraction of what she did by bringing together the right players and communicating the initiative to companies that had a stake in the sector.